angelcamelot/Azt3kNet/infra/docker/README.md

 > builds and runs the FastAPI surface together with these dependencies.
 > Use `./scripts/dev_up.sh` to start the full stack in one command.

+## Observability services

+- Prometheus is available at `http://localhost:9090` and Grafana at `http://localhost:3000` when this compose file is running.
+- Grafana is provisioned from `../observability/grafana/` with the default credentials `admin` / `azt3knet`.
+Set `GRAFANA_ADMIN_USER`/`GRAFANA_ADMIN_PASSWORD` in `.env` to change them.
+- Confirm that the API metrics endpoint is being scraped by opening the Prometheus UI (**Status → Targets**) or by checking the "API scrape status" stat panel inside the "Azt3kNet overview" dashboard that ships with the provisioning bundle.

 ## Postgres extensions and TimescaleDB

 - `infra/docker/postgres-init/00-enable-vector.sql` runs on first boot to